prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 Here we are able to iterate through grouped list against a connector and able to create JoinTables for each TableScanNode.
 Using this list of JoinTables we are creating a single TableScanNode for that connector.
 This Single table scan node is added to the rewrittenSources list to create MultiJoinNode source.

 8. Recreate left deep join node from the MultiJoinNode source list Now we have rewrittenSources list which contains new single TableScanNode (for grouped tables) and other normal TableScanNode which are not able to group.
-Using the rewrittenSources list recreate MultiJoinNode.Using MultiJoinNode we are able to recreate LeftDeepJoinTree by following ReorderJoins Rule.
-Sample code is as follows
+Using the rewrittenSources list we recreate MultiJoinNode.
+Using MultiJoinNode we are able to recreate LeftDeepJoinTree by following ReorderJoins Rule.
+Sample code is as follows :

 ```
 private static PlanNode createJoin(int index, List<PlanNode> sources, PlanNodeIdAllocator idAllocator)